LFM-3D: Learnable Feature Matching Across Wide Baselines Using 3D Signals: Experiments

 \subsection{Results}

-\textbf{Feature-level matching \& model ablations.} Figure~\ref{fig:gso_pr_curves} presents precision/recall curves for LFM-3D on the Google Scanned Objects dataset for the \emph{shoe} and \emph{camera} object classes.
-We compare LFM-3D against model variants that allow us to ablate the importance of the different components in our system: finetuning, usage of 3D signals, and improved positional encoding.
-For each method, we extract a maximum of 1024 features and use ground truth camera and depth information to label known correspondences.
-To generate the curves, we sweep over confidence values in $[0, 1]$ and filter match predictions from the soft assignment output.
+\textbf{Feature-level matching \& model ablations.} Figure~\ref{fig:gso_pr_curves} presents precision/recall curves for LFM-3D on the Google Scanned Objects dataset for two object classes: \emph{shoe} (Fig.~\ref{fig:gso_pr_curves_a}) and \emph{camera} (Fig.~\ref{fig:gso_pr_curves_b}).
+We train class-specific matchers on only \textit{shoe} and \textit{camera} data and use NOCS and MDE as the 3D signals, respectively.
+We compare LFM-3D against model variants that allow us to ablate the importance of the different components in our system: finetuning, usage of 3D signals, and improved positional encoding - all with a maximum of 1024 features.
+To generate the curves, we sweep over confidence values in $[0, 1]$ to filter match predictions.
 We use the following terminology for variants: